build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/Using Flux to Implement GitOps on AWS.md

 ```

->**Best practice**
->
-> We used AWS ECR to choose the automatic authentication mechanism， modify `clusters/dev-cluster/flux-system/kustomization.yaml` and add the `--aws-autologin-for-ecr` parameter through patching.
+>**Best practice**: We used AWS ECR to choose the automatic authentication mechanism， modify `clusters/dev-cluster/flux-system/kustomization.yaml` and add the `--aws-autologin-for-ecr` parameter through patching.

 ##### 4.2.4 Setting image update policy